derekmt12/derekndavis.com/posts/migration-to-react-introduction.md

 forms, screens with very little logic, or just areas that display information.
 These are the best candidates for converting to React.

-Our first conversion was the change password screen.
+Our first conversion was our change password screen.
 It included just a few inputs and some basic validation, and it wasn't a heavily trafficked area of our application.
-Converting a highly used piece of functionality introduces more risk, so it's better to start out with the features off the beaten path.
-Save the most-used features for when the migration is proven out more.
+Converting a highly-used piece of functionality introduces more risk, so it's better to start out with the features off the beaten path.
+Save the others for when your team has had some success.

 ### Principles to Keep in Mind